ronaldoussoren/pyobjc/docs/xcode.rst

 PyObjC with InterfaceBuilder
 ============================

+.. warning:: This file is out of date

 PyObjC can be used with InterfaceBuilder, the best way to use Interface Builder depends on the version of Xcode you are using.